 What about information that isn't listed in the publication scheme?

-From January 2005 you will have a general right of access different types of information held by the council.
+From January 2005 you have a general right of access to different types of information held by the council.
 This right covers information recorded in any form and obtained from any source, not just documents published by the council.

 Public authorities like the council must respond to requests within 20 working days confirming: